kubow/HAC/README.md

 (x86/x64/arm//linux/windows/apache/nginx/sqlite/postgre)

 ## Connector
-Used for communicating with databases.
+Used for connecting to various datasources.
+This connectow will be used for pushing data to reader and further to presenter.
 Currently supporting these ones:
+### Database
+- tk fromtend python tables
 - MySQL database (hosted on apache/nginx)
 - PostgreSQL database
 - sqlite databases (*.db)
-This connectow will be used for pushing data to reader and further to presenter
+### Geoinfromation
+- OpenLayers
+### Directory Control

 ## Presenter
 Presenting images in containing directory using java script.